 The Intelligence Reform and Terrorism Prevention Act of 2004 requires Chief Data Officers (CDOs) to strengthen the sharing, integration, and management of information within the US intelligence community (IC).
+Under this directive, CDOs must establish policies for the discovery, dissemination, or retrieval of intelligence, as well as intelligence-related information that the IC collects or analyzes.

-Intelligence Community Directive (ICD) 501,1 enacted in 2009, builds on the 2004 requirements by charging IC agencies with the responsibilities to provide, discover, and request information to fulfill their specific missions.
+Intelligence Community Directive (ICD) 5011, enacted in 2009, builds on the 2004 requirements by charging IC agencies with the responsibilities to provide, discover, and request information to fulfill their specific missions.
 ICD 501 goes a step further by requiring that these data sharing practices of providing, discovering, requesting are accomplished through automated means.

-This means that the future of secure, efficient data sharing within the IC requires an advanced data access governance solution that can deliver data privacy and speed to data access.
-The implications of this - an improved ability to accurately detect and warn of threats to the US and its citizens, and to provide better, faster data analytics to the president to inform decision making - are wide reaching and directly impact national security.
+This means that the future of secure, efficient data sharing within the IC requires an advanced data access and security solution that can deliver data privacy and speed to data access.
+The implications of this-an improved ability to accurately detect and warn of threats to the US and its citizens, and to provide better, faster data analytics to the president to inform decision making-are wide-reaching, and directly impact national security.

 Therefore, the IC needs a platform that enables fast, scalable, and secure access to data.
-Immuta is the automated data governance solution built to accelerate the development of data access and security across multiple data sources and platforms, without copying or moving data.
-Born out of the IC in 2015, Immuta tackles complex data access governance challenges and enables data teams to harness the value of their data without risking privacy and security.
+Immuta is the Data Access Platform built to accelerate the development of data access and security across multiple data sources and platforms, without copying or moving data.
+Born out of the IC in 2015, Immuta tackles complex data access challenges and enables data teams to harness the value of their data without risking privacy and security.